Even as some cringe, Rep. Steve King’s support may endure

 Tuesday’s justification of an abortion ban came about eight months after King was rebuked by the House and stripped of his committee assignments after being quoted by the New York Times questioning why “white nationalist, white supremacist, Western civilization” language was offensive.

 Shane Vander Hart, an Iowa political consultant and conservative writer, said King has plenty of problems as he faces a contested primary with little campaign money.
-But Vander Hart notes Republicans hold a 70,000-voter registration edge in the districts, and many of those people — including his top rival for the nomination — agree with King on most issues, including that abortion should be illegal in all cases.
+But Vander Hart notes Republicans hold a 70,000-voter registration edge in the district, and many of those people — including his top rival for the nomination — agree with King on most issues, including that abortion should be illegal in all cases.

 “This is not some silver bullet that’s going to kill his campaign,” Vander Hart said.
 “The overall principle of what he’s saying, that’s what pro-lifers believe.”